Public-Health-Scotland/learn-git/Exercises.md

 ## Activity

-1. Go to GitHub repo
+1. Go to GitHub repo.
-2. Explore contents of repo
+2. Explore contents of repo.
-3. Guided clone of repo
+3. Guided clone of repo.
-4. Open project in RStudio
+4. Open project in RStudio.

 ## Exercise 1